-Traveling to Lima - Peru is a fantastic experience but in order to ensure you have the best experience it is always wise to know safety tips to avoid any bad mishaps.
+Traveling is a fantastic experience but in order to ensure you have the best experience it is always wise to know safety tips to avoid any bad mishaps.

-There is unfortunately crime in the city of Lima but in my opinion it isn’t that bad.
+There is unfortunately crime in many places.
 Like in any major city you just need to be careful.

 The most important rule is to have fun!
 These basic safety tips in no way should they scare or intimidate you.
-Peruvians are great people and most want to help you with your trip.
+Almost everyone are great people and most want to help you with your trip.

 - Always be aware of pick-pocketing and purse snatching.
 Also be careful while in a car.
 It is recommended to leave the windows up because thieves can grab your purse or bag and just they run away with it.
 The best practice is always put your bags or purses on the car’s floor under your feet.
 Keep the window up or barely open.

 - Another thing to keep in mind is that foreigners are perceived generally being wealthier than the local population.
 So keep an eye on your small electronic devices as these are targets for thieves.